 “The team have also been involved in managing the data gathered regarding vaccinations to produce reports and statistics which are used to report on progress and plan future activity.”

-Paula Taggart, head of nursing at the trust and part of the team who have been instrumental in setting up and running the vaccines hubs, added: “I’m really grateful for the contribution the project group has made to help to deliver the first and second doses and booster jab of the COVID vaccine to our clinically extremely vulnerable patients and our staff.
+Paula Taggart, head of nursing and part of the team who have been instrumental in setting up and running the vaccines hubs, added: “I’m really grateful for the contribution the project group has made to help to deliver the first and second doses and booster jab of the COVID vaccine to our clinically extremely vulnerable patients and our staff.

 “It has been a real team effort.
 There’s been such a lot of hard work by a number of different people and teams.
 Most of them have had to do this on top of their day job.
 They’ve all played a huge part in the success of our vaccination roll out.
 They’re amazing.”